MicrosoftDocs/microsoft-style-guide/styleguide/brand-voice-above-all-simple-human.md

 Our voice is:

-  - Warm and relaxed—We’re
+  - **Warm and relaxed**—We’re
     natural.
 Less formal, more grounded in real, everyday conversations.
     Occasionally, we’re fun.
 (We know when to celebrate.)
-  - Crisp and clear—We’re to the point.
+  - **Crisp and clear**—We’re to the point.
 We write for scanning first, reading second.
 We make it simple above all.
-  - Ready to lend a hand—We show customers we’re on their side.
+  - **Ready to lend a hand**—We show customers we’re on their side.
 We anticipate their real needs and offer great information at just the right time.

 #### One brand, one voice